CMOS Position Statement - 2002

 The Canadian Meteorological and Oceanographic Society (CMOS) is the non-profit scientific organization representing Canadian atmospheric and oceanic scientists and professionals.
 Since 1963, the goal of CMOS has been the advancement of meteorology and oceanography in Canada.
 CMOS has a special committee charged with the examination of timely scientific issues.

-The Canadian Meteorological and Oceanographic Society , noting the longstanding controversy about local weather modification and more recent evidence of a changing climate, issues this policy statement for the information of all concerned.
+The Canadian Meteorological and Oceanographic Society , noting the Kyoto Protocol negotiated by Canada and other nations, as well as the ongoing debate about climate change, issues this policy statement for the information of all concerned.

 Updated, February 2002